Flea Markets in New York

 Williamsburg Flea Market

-Brooklyn Flea Market’s second location is Williamsburg Flea Market.
-Here you can find furniture, vintage clothing, collectables, and antiques, as well as jewellery, art, and crafts by local artisans and designers.
+Brooklyn Flea Market’s second location is in Williamsburg.
+At the Williamsburg Flea Market, you can find furniture, vintage clothing, collectables, and antiques, as well as jewellery, art, and crafts by local artisans and designers.
 The market is great to add to your day exploring Williamsburg.
 You can visit the Brooklyn Brewery, get a drink in one of the many cool bars or enjoy the Manhattan skyline from Domino Park.

 Artists and Fleas Williamsburg